CentroDL/godot/projects/project_two/group_project_code_reviews.md

 - (Rails) unused Routes, Controller actions, or Views
 - (Rails) logic in the Controllers (*or in the Views!*) that can be moved to the Models
-- (Rails) shared logic between Controllers that can be moved to Helpers or the Application Controller
 - (Rails) Assets structured incorrectly:
   + asset files are not required explicitly in the manifests
   + incorrect use of, or failure to use, the `/vendor` (or `/lib`) folder